 Acacia Salicina "Cooba" "Willow Wattle" -BUY IN BULK-Seeds

-Pour boiling water over seed and allow to soak 12-15 hours before sowing.
+Preparation: Pour boiling water over seed and allow to soak 12-15 hours before sowing.

-Please note: This item is seeds only, NOT live plants!
-Quarantine restrictions prohibit us selling or shipping this item to WA, or Internationally.
+****Please note: these are seeds (we are NOT selling these as live plants).
+Quarantine restrictions and costs prohibit us from selling these seeds to WA, Tas, and Internationally.